mattsherwood87/CoNNECT/docs/source/administration/booking.rst

 .. figure:: ./_images/mri.calender.month.png
     :align:  center
-    :width:  100%
+    :width:  40%

     Dropdown menu to access week view.

 **Step 4.** The MRI Calender will show available times for specific days.
-If a specific time is available, and with the proper credentials awarded from WSU, continue to www.outlook.office.com/bookings/calender.
+If a specific time is available, continue to the CoNNECT Bookings webpage to finalize booking.
 If you are not affiliated with WSU, please reach out to the CoNNECT Staff and a Booking will be made on your behalf.

 .. figure:: ./_images/mri.calender.week.view.PNG